Hertizch/HrtzSysInfo/README.md

 # Limitations & Issues
 - This application is currently considered as in an alpha stage.
 Bugs, crashes, wrongful values and instability may occur.
 - CPU and GPU temperatures may not be supported for your hardware.
 See: http://openhardwaremonitor.org/documentation/ for supported hardware.
+- Window edge-snapping not working as intended for a multi-monitor setup.

+#Todo
+- Settings UI.
+- Theming (Colors, fonts, backgrounds, margins, text-placements).

 # License
 This application and source code is licensed under the MIT license.